-It’s an excellent choice for the most demanding projects, but if you haven’t worked with video editing software much in the past, then OBS can be a little overwhelming to learn, and may take some time to master.
+It’s an excellent choice for the most demanding projects, but if you haven’t worked with video editing software much in the past, then OBS can be a little overwhelming to learn and may take some time to master.
 You may also have to do some research to find the right plugins for your specific needs, which will take up even more time.
 For simple projects, a simpler tool may be a better choice.

 Bandicam’s slick app allows for speedy screen recording with easy-to-use professional features.
 That includes screen selection for recording, real-time drawing while recording, real-time mic use when recording, and webcam overlays.
 You can even add your own logo to the video and, if you want, manage a mouse-based soundboard of noises.
-There are also many settings specifications for recording from various devices, or certain modes, or for certain types of games.
+There are also many settings specifications for recording from various devices, certain modes, or certain types of games.
 Obviously, this is great when paired with a streaming service that you want to keep updated with recorded videos.

 However, it’s important to note that the free version of Bandicam, while quite versatile, does impose a watermark on all your recordings.
 To get rid of the watermark, you will have to pay the full $40 price to buy the app.

 Apowersoft’s solution to free screen recording is unique: A web-based app that lets you instantly start recording whatever you want.
-Oh, you can download the app too, but the web version is particularly handy for those who need fast results for a particular project and don’t want an app hanging around their computer afterward.
+Oh, you can download the app, too, but the web version is particularly handy for those who need fast results for a particular project and don’t want an app hanging around their computer afterward.

-- The best webcams for 2019
+- The 10 best monitors for 2024: tested and reviewed

 - Best 14-inch laptops for 2024: tested and reviewed